-Our Partnerships and Development Manager, Charlene Carter-James leads on our exciting new Inclusive Networks programme.
+Our Partnerships & Development Manager, Charlene Carter-James, leads on our exciting Inclusive Network programme.
 Learn more about what the programme is and how to get involved in her overview below:

 Join the Inclusive Network